-1. Henderson v.
+Henderson v.
 Spann, 367 S.W.3d 301 (Tex.
-App.-Amarillo 2012, pet. denied)
+App.-Amarillo 2012, pet. denied).

 The Henderson case involved the trial court's admission of evidence of unadjusted medical bills.
 In assessing damages, the jury awarded \$69,583.20 for past medical expenses.
 The figure represented the amount of unadjusted medical bills introduced into evidence.
 The admitted medical bills did not reflect \$54,379.56 in adjustments and write-offs associated with worker's compensation.
-After the verdict, the trial court adjusted the award of past medical expenses to reflect only the portion of medical bills that were recoverable: \$15,203.64.
+After the verdict, the trial court adjusted the award of past medical expenses to reflect only the portion of medical bills that were recoverable: \$15,203.64.23

-Relying upon the Texas Supreme Court's opinion in Escabedo, a divided panel of the Amarillo Court of Appeals reversed and remanded the judgment for a new trial.
-Justice Hancock, writing for the majority, found that the evidence of the unadjusted medical bills was irrelevant and inadmissible and thus concluded that the trial court abused its discretion in admitting such evidence.
-Id. at 304.
-Applying Escabedo, Justice Hancock reasoned that, as a consequence of the trial court's evidentiary ruling, there was no evidence of past medical expenses and, therefore, a judgment awarding past medical damages is improper.
+Relying upon the Texas Supreme Court's opinion in Escabedo, a divided panel of the Amarillo Court of Appeals reversed and remanded the judgment for a new trial.24 Justice Hancock, writing for the majority, found that the evidence of the unadjusted medical bills was irrelevant and inadmissible and thus concluded

+16 See id. at 177.